Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 When God spoke to Moses at the burning bush, He informed him that He would redeem the Israelites and bring them to a "good and spacious land, a land flowing with milk and honey."

 Honey is an honored gift from God.
 Proverbs 24:13 says, "My son, eat honey because it is good, And the honeycomb which is sweet to your taste."
-John the Baptist survived by eating locust and wild honey, according to Matthew 3:1-4.
+John the Baptist survived by eating locusts and wild honey, according to Matthew 3:1-4.

 Honey is mentioned in the Book of Revelation.
 "So I went to the angel and asked him to give me the little scroll.
 He said to me, 'Take it and eat it.
 It will turn your stomach sour, but in your mouth it will be as sweet as honey.'
 I took the little scroll from the angel's hand and ate it.
-It tasted as sweet as honey in my mouth, but when I had eaten it, my stomach turned sour."
-(Revelation 10:7-11)
+It tasted as sweet as honey in my mouth, but when I had eaten it, my stomach turned sour" (Revelation 10:7-11).

 Milk as the Word of God

 Milk is used some places in the Bible as the Word of God.
 According to Hebrews 5:12-13, "You need milk, not solid food, for everyone who lives on milk is unskilled in the word of righteousness since he is a child.”
 The writer is emphasizing that some people are still being babes and not ready for the solid food of the Word.

 Paul rebuked the Corinthians when he wrote, “I fed you with milk, not solid food, for you were not ready for it.
 And even now you are not yet ready, for you are still of the flesh” (1 Corinthians 3:12-13).

 Peter used the word milk in a positive way when he wrote, “Like newborn infants, long for the pure spiritual milk, that by it you may grow up into salvation—if indeed you have tasted that the Lord is good” (1 Peter 2:2-3).